Rules & Procedures

 1. Room booking and time slots allocation

-Researchers wishing to use the NB lab and whose project has been approved by the NeuroBusiness lab scientific committee (NBSC) have to contact the technical team assisting the NB lab (James Tham, Simon Choy, Sir Jihadi, and Wong Li Yin), who will endeavour to provide the time slots necessary for the research project.
+Researchers wishing to use the NB lab and whose project has been approved by the NeuroBusiness lab scientific committee (NBSC) have to contact the technical team assisting the NB lab (James Tham, Simon Choy and Sir Jihadi), who will endeavour to provide the time slots necessary for the research project.